Iankimble/BLCH_Python/MONDAY Async Work/Async work Nov 12.md

 4. Create three (3) types of users that will use your program?
 5. Develop a wireframe that showcases how a user will navigate through your program.

+YOU MUST WRITE YOUR RESPONSE AS A MARKDOWN DOCUMENT AND USE THE MARKDOWN SYMBOLS TO FORMAT YOUR RESPONSES.

+(___)